 - Contact information for recommenders can be entered in the GradCAS system, or letters

-may be sent directly to Graduate Law Admissions (see address below).
+may be emailed directly to Graduate Law Admissions (see address below).

 - For non-native English speakers, proof of English proficiency:

 - Receipt of an undergraduate or graduate degree from an English language institution

 - Multi-year employment in a position which English is the primary language of communication;